 The subjects of the miniatures are as follows:

-f.37 Nativity with Joseph and the Virgin adoring the Christ Child
+f.60 Nativity with the Virgin and Joseph in adoration of the Christ Child

 f.87 Coronation of the Virgin

 f.93 David in Penitence below the Angel of the Lord